Governor’s office: No state of emergency for monkeypox - NewsBreak

 What exactly happens when you contract monkeypox?

 ADPH states the virus starts as a rash with flat spots that then become raised, turn into vesicles, and finally become pustular.
 Other symptoms include fever, chills, enlarged lymph nodes, aches, and headaches.
-The infection can last from two to four weeks.MCSO: $42k in stolen items, $88k in cash recovered from Joe’s Pawn
+The infection can last from two to four weeks.Monkeypox vaccines: A virologist answers 6 questions about how they work, who can get them and how well they prevent infection

 The virus is transmitted through close contact or through broken skin, respiratory droplets, and mucus.
 This particular strain lists male-to-male sexual contact as a risk factor, according to health officials.